 Frank's story is a good example of what people can achieve when they re-train habitual worry responses.

-Last year, he walked into my neurofeedback center and said to me:
+Last year, he walked into my neurofeedback center in NYC and said to me:

 Frank didn't have a motivation problem, or a lack of insight.
 Frank had a brain habit problem.

 Frank sought our services after having researched the benefits of neurofeedback for stress and worry.
 I see clients like Frank everyday, and I call them my “Worrier Warriors”.
 They respond very well to brain training strategies that help them reset that worry response.

 Brain training with neurofeedback was Frank's first choice for shifting his worried thoughts.
 Neurofeedback helped him manage his sleep, and after his tenth session, he came in and reported,

 That was a huge step for a person who felt he could never relax!

 When he finished his series of neurofeedback sessions in New York he told me,

 More calm and mental focus - 5 Brain Training Tools to stop worrying